MicrosoftDocs/win32/desktop-src/medfound/how-to-play-unprotected-media-files.md

 ---
-Description: 'This tutorial shows how to play media files using the Media Session object.' ms.assetid: 'cdd67082-8153-4f48-abc5-278be82ae082'
+Description: This tutorial shows how to play media files using the Media Session object. ms.assetid: cdd67082-8153-4f48-abc5-278be82ae082
-title: How to Play Media Files with Media Foundation
+title: How to Play Media Files with Media Foundation ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Play Media Files with Media Foundation